vesoft-inc/nebula-community/README.md

 ## License

-The Nebula Graph Community is under the Apache 3.0 license.
+The NebulaGraph Community is under the Apache 3.0 license.